cognoma/cancer-data/README.md

 ## Environment

 This repository uses conda to manage its environment, which is named `cognoma-cancer-data`.
 The required packages and versions are listed in [`environment.yml`](environment.yml).
 If as a developer, you require an additional package, add it to `environment.yml`.

+## License

+This repository is dual licensed as [BSD 3-Clause](LICENSE-BSD.md) and [CC0 1.0](LICENSE-CC0.md), meaning any repository content can be used under either license.
+This licensing arrangement ensures source code is available under an [OSI-approved License](https://opensource.org/licenses/alphabetical), while non-code content — such as figures, data, and documentation — is maximally reusable under a public domain dedication.